 So, if we begin to think of smoking as habitual, then the best way to help you break a habit is to replace it with a new one.
 Identify at what points you most crave cigarettes throughout the day and what you are doing at that time.
 Now, plan for a habit you can pick up in place of smoking which distracts you from your cravings.
 A study at UCL found that the average time to pick up a new habit is 66 days – so this may be a more realistic time frame to break the habit for good.

 One great tip is to do exercise whenever you feel yourself craving cigarettes.
-Scientific research suggests that exercise actually curbs cravings and may even prompt your brain to produce anti-craving chemicals!
+Scientific research suggests that exercise actually curbs cravings and may even prompt your brain to produce anti-craving chemicals, to get some tips on how to overcome these cravings, visit Klinic.
 The key is finding something that satisfies or distracts you from whatever has brought the craving on, so try out some different new habits to see what works best for you:

 – Smoke for an energy boost?
 Try replacing a cigarette with a double espresso.